nman03/date-conversion/README.md

 # date-conversion
-convert dates from mm/dd/yyyy to month day, year
+convert dates from mm/dd/yyyy to month day, year '

+-use substring function to make code more efficient